volatilemolotov/beam/learning/tour-of-beam/learning-content/python/core-transforms/side-inputs/description.md

 If the side input has multiple trigger firings, Beam uses the value from the latest trigger firing.
 This is particularly useful if you use a side input with a single global window and specify a trigger.

+### Description for example

+At the entrance we have a map whose key is the city of the country value.
+And we also have a `Person` structure with his name and city.
+We can compare cities and embed countries in Person.